model-checking/kani/docs/src/conventions.md

 // See GitHub history for details.
 ```

+Note: The comment escape characters will depend on the type of file you are working with.
+E.g.: For rust start the
+header with `//`, but for python start with `#`.

 We also have automated checks for the copyright notice.
 There are a few file types where this rule doesn't apply.
 You can see that list in the [copyright-exclude](